opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. tip:: **To link the playback of all the open Flipbook windows:**

-    Choose View  →  **Link Flipbooks** to activate or deactivate the linked playback mode.
+    Choose Play  →  **Link Flipbooks** to activate or deactivate the linked playback mode.

 .. tip:: **To set the playback frame rate:**